 Fish has many nutrients that can help your baby's growth and development.
-Here are the recommendations for women of child-bearing age, especially pregnant and breastfeeding women:
+Here are the recommendations for people of childbearing age, especially those pregnant and breastfeeding.

 - Eat 2 to 3 servings each week from the "Best Choices" list OR 1 serving from the "Good Choices" list - Eat a variety of fish